greenbone/opensight-golang-libraries/pkg/swagger/README.md

 ## Sources used
 To compile the new package we took the gin-echo package (https://github.com/swaggo/echo-swagger/blob/master/swagger.go) as a reference and added the gin based functionality.

+*Note:* It is not yet compatible with `Authorization Code + PKCE` login flow.
+If that becomes necessary see open PR of related package: https://github.com/swaggo/echo-swagger/pull/100 as a start.

 ## Usage